tnam02112001/capitalproject/README.md

 ### 4 - Starting the Backend Environment
 Once the installation finishes, you can start the Backend Environment by calling `flask run`

+# Upcoming Features
+If I have more time working on this project, I will polish the Game UI by adding more animations and images.
+I will also enhance the Backend functionality by allowing the users to change names of the players, and much more!